LSST: from Science Drivers to Reference Design and Anticipated Data Products: FROM SCIENCE DRIVERS TO REFERENCE DESIGN

-Key requirements for mapping the Galaxy are large area coverage, excellent image quality to maximize the photometric and astrometric accuracy, especially in crowded fields; photometric precision of at least 1\% to separate main sequence and giant stars (e.g., Helmi et al, 2003); and astrometric precision of about 10 mas per observation to enable parallax and proper motion measurements.
-In order to probe the halo out to its presumed edge at $\sim$100 kpc (Ivezi\'{c} et al. 2003) using numerous main-sequence stars, the total coadded depth must reach $r>27$, with a similar depth in the $g$ band.
-To study the metallicity distribution of stars in the Sgr tidal stream (e.g., see Majewski et al. 2003) and other halo substructures at distances beyond the presumed boundary between inner and outer halo ($\sim$30 kpc, Carollo et al. 2007), the coadded depth in the $u$ band must reach $\sim24.5$.
-To detect RR Lyrae stars beyond the Galaxy's tidal radius at $\sim$300 kpc, the single-visit depth must be $r\sim24.5$.
-In order to measure the tangential velocity of stars at a distance of 10 kpc, where the halo dominates over the disk, to within 10 km/s needed to be competitive with large-scale radial velocity surveys, the required proper motion accuracy is at least 0.2 mas/yr.
-The same accuracy follows from the requirement to obtain the same proper motion accuracy as Gaia (Perryman et al. 2001) at its faint limit ($r\sim20$).
-In order to produce a complete sample of solar neighborhood stars out to a distance of 300 pc (the thin disk scale height), with 3$\sigma$ or better geometric distances, trigonometric parallax measurements accurate to 1 mas are required.
-To achieve the required proper motion and parallax accuracy with an assumed astrometric accuracy of 10 mas per observation per coordinate, approximately 1,000 observations are required.
-This requirement on the number of observations is in good agreement with the independent constraint implied by the difference between the total depth and the single-visit depth.
+Mapping the Galaxy requires large area coverage, excellent image quality to maximize photometric and astrometric accuracy, especially in crowded fields, photometric precision of at least 1\% to separate main sequence and giant stars \cite[e.g.,][]{2003ApJ...586..195H} as well as to identify variable stars such as RR Lyrae \citep{2010ApJ...708..717S,2011ApJ...728..106S}, and astrometric precision of about 10 mas per observation to enable parallax and proper motion measurements (SciBook Ch.~6,7).
+In order to probe the halo out to its presumed edge at $\sim100$ kpc \citep{2004ASPC..327..104I} with main-sequence stars, the total coadded depth must reach $r > 27$, with a similar depth in the $g$ band.
+The metallicity distribution of stars can be studied photometrically in the Sgr tidal stream \cite[e.g., see][]{2003ApJ...599.1082M,2007ApJ...670..346C} and other halo substructures ($\sim 30$ kpc, \citealt{2007Natur.450.1020C}), yielding new insights into how they formed.
+Our ability to measure these metallicities is limited by the coadded depth in the $u$ band; to probe the outer parts of the stellar halo, one must reach $u\sim24.5$.
+To detect RR Lyrae stars beyond the Galaxy's tidal radius at $\sim 300$ kpc, the single-visit depth must be $r \sim 24.5$.